-Goal 4-2: Protect the historic and cultural resources of Santa Rosa and enrich the sense of place and understanding of the city's history and prehistory.
+Goal 4-2: Protect tribal cultural resources in Santa Rosa and enrich the sense of place and understanding of the city's history and prehistory.

-Policy 4-2.1: Protect Native American heritage and honor the early stewards of this land.

-- Action 4-2.1: Continue to review proposed developments in conjunction with the California Historical Resources Information System, Northwest Information Center, at Sonoma State University to determine whether project areas contain known archaeological resources, prehistoric and/or historic-era, or have the potential for such resources. - Action 4-2.2: Continue to require that project areas found to contain significant archaeological resources be examined by a qualified consulting archaeologist with recommendations for protection and preservation.
+- Policy 4-2.1: Protect Native American heritage, honor the early stewards of this land, and treat Native American remains and resources with sensitivity. - Action 4-2.1: Continue to review proposed developments in conjunction with the California Historical Resources Information System, Northwest Information Center, at Sonoma State University to determine whether project areas contain known archaeological resources, both prehistoric and/or historicera, and tribal cultural resources, or if they have the potential to hold such resources.
+(EIR) - Action 4-2.2: Work in good faith with interested communities to evaluate proposed development sites for the presence of subsurface historic, archaeological, and tribal cultural resources.
+These efforts may include: - Consideration of existing reports and studies. - Consultation with Native American tribes as required by State law.

-- Action 4-2.3: Work in good faith with interested communities to evaluate proposed development sites for the presence of subsurface historic, archaeological, and tribal cultural resources.
-These efforts may include: - Consideration of existing reports and studies. - Consultation with Native American tribes as required by State law. - Appropriate site-specific investigative actions. - Onsite monitoring during excavation if appropriate. - Policy 4-2.2: Treat Native American human remains with sensitivity and dignity and ensure compliance with the California Health and Safety Code and the California Public Resources Code.
-Collaborate with the most likely descendants, as identified by the Native American Heritage Commission. - Action 4-2.4: If cultural resources are encountered during development, halt work to avoid altering the materials and their context until a qualified consulting archaeologist and Native American representative (if appropriate) have evaluated the situation and recorded identified cultural resources-which may include animals, structures, landscapes, or plants-and determined suitable mitigation measures. - Policy 4-2.3: Preserve Santa Rosa's historic structures and neighborhoods.
+- Appropriate site-specific investigative actions. - On-site monitoring during excavation if appropriate.
+(EIR) - Action 4-2.3: Continue to require that project areas found to contain significant archaeological resources be examined by a qualified consulting archaeologist with recommendations for protection and preservation.
+(EIR) - Policy 4-2.2: Collaborate with the most likely descendants, as identified by the Native American Heritage Commission. - Action 4-2.4: If tribal cultural resources are encountered during development, halt work to avoid altering the materials and their context until a qualified consulting archaeologist and Native American representative (if appropriate) have evaluated the situation and recorded identified tribal cultural resources-which may include animals, structures, landscapes, or plants-and determined suitable mitigation measures.
+(EIR)